khiemdam/lol-patch-web-scraper/README.md

 - [X] Parse w/ Beautiful Soup
     - [X] Parse through home page for patch notes url
     - [X] Parse through patch notes page for champion info
-- [ ] Send email
+- [X] Send email
     - [X] Read documentation
-    - [ ] Create method to pass in txt of emails to send
+    - [X] Create method to pass in txt of emails to send
-    - [ ] Start an SMTP connection and context
+    - [X] Start an SMTP connection and context
-    - [ ] Add style to the email using MIMEText
+    - [X] Add style to the email using MIMEText
-- [ ] Finalize everything on GitHub
+- [X] Finalize everything on GitHub

 ## Status
-Working on email portion of the program...
+Finished the project!
+If you have any ideas for improvements, please reach out to me!

 ## Credits
 * [Python Web Scraping Basics](https://realpython.com/python-web-scraping-practical-introduction/#get-to-know-regular-expressions)